➡ Register for the VIRTUAL event:

 Authors, author-illustrators, or author/illustrator teams!

-In picture books, Amanda wants:
+In picture books, Andie wants:

-Amy Nielsen - The Purcell Agency
+Amy Giuffrida - Belcastro Literary Agency

 In picture books, Amy wants:

-In picture books, Elisa wants:
+In picture books, Christine wants:

 Mara Cobb - Lighthouse Literary